 - → A strengthened code of conduct for CDM Executive Board members.
 This code of conduct should clarify what constitutes a conflict of interest and ensure that Board members do not participate in discussion and decisions where they may have a conflict of interest. - → Eligibility criteria for CDM Executive Board members that do not allow individuals from a Designated National Authority (DNA), a Designated Operational Entity (DOE) or for a public or private institution that develops CDM projects or purchases or trades CERs.
-In support of this, a study7 has shown that membership of the countries having a representative on the Board raises the chances for projects from that country to be approved.
+In support of this, a study has shown that membership of the countries having a representative on the Board raises the chances for projects from that country to be approved. - → If participation of civil society or the private sector at Board level is considered, it must be ensured that sufficient funds are available for civil society representatives to be able to meaningfully participate and prepare for CDM Executive Board meetings.
+Without sufficient funds available, an unfair advantage would be given to private sector representation.